-Post-Ritual Space
+Post-Ritual Spaces

 In Communication as Culture: Essays on Media and Society, the American communication theorist, James W. Carey details the ritual view of communication, a communications theory, wherein the ritual view conceives communication as a process that enables and enacts societal transformation.
-55 Moreover, it centres on sharing, participation, association and fellowship, possession of a common faith or belief; community, consensus, communion.
+Moreover, it centres on sharing, participation, association and fellowship, possession of a common faith or belief; community, consensus, communion.
 The ritual model does not emphasise the extension of messages in space, but the maintenance of society in time.
 It is not about imparting information but representing shared beliefs.
-(Carey, 1985) 56
+(Carey, 1985)

 If we examine the Media Archaeology more broadly, we discover that Phantasmagoria belongs withal to the ritual view of communication theory.
 Certainly manifested through diverse forms, with the main concern that the media of Phantasmagorias had bounding characteristics towards the audience.
 Underlining the mediums collective powers of the religious gatherings during ancient Greek times; 18th-century necromancer ghost-raising séances of Johann Georg Schröpfer; the Enlightenment science inspired black magic shows of Philidor's and Robertsons, withal the hallucination gatherings around the Dreamachine of the 1960s.
-By extension, Eigengrau correlates in such a manner to James W. Carey's discourse at the threshold to the Post Digital Immersion Revolution.
+By extension, Eigengrau correlates in such a manner to James W. Carey's discourse at the threshold to our zeitgeist.
 Our senses are already automated of the synthesis of being contemporaneous in the physical and digital realm.
 This affects our human interactions in our society: individualism and isolation metamorphosed of this phenomenon.

 The project aspires upon a paradox in form of physical experience in a collective structure.
-Moreover recalling our ritualistic believes of our subconscious and engineering a heterotopic liminoid 57 non-material space.
+Moreover recalling our ritualistic believes of our subconscious and engineering a heterotopic liminoid non-material space.
 The first part of the term is derived from Michael Foucault's (Of Other Spaces) heterotopia concept describing the >> other << spaces.
 The second part is extracted from Victor Turner's (Liminal to Liminoid; From Ritual to Theatre) underlining the level of disorientation that occurs the climax of rites.
 He became aware that liminality "...served not only to identify the importance of in-between periods, but also to understand the human reactions to liminal experiences: the way liminality shaped personality, the sudden foregrounding of the agency, and the sometimes dramatic tying together of thought and experience".
+(Thomasen, 2009)

-(Thomasen, 2009) 58 deliberating their individuality while engaging in collective public intimacy and spiritual elevation.
+Drawn upon the term above I would like to conceptualise about techno club spaces such as the Berlin-based Berghain, Amsterdam-based De School, and Tbilisi-based Khidi, whose facilitates practices of sacredness and communitas - a sensation of collective oneness and egalitarianism.
+Here practitioners aspire to accomplish the state of transcendence through deliberating their individuality while engaging in collective public intimacy and spiritual elevation.
 Repetitive beats and darkness strengthens collective feelings.
 Techno clubs are becoming the spiritual temples of the 21st century. Émile Durkheim, whose concept of collective effervescence in many ways mirrors Turner's communitas, writes that during sacred moments of collective oneness and transcendence (or "effervescence"), the sense of sacredness is transposed or projected onto associated objects and people, for example, a guiding shaman or priest.
 By extension, we can understand that in hosting holy events, architectural spaces themselves become holy.
 They are imbued with the collective associations accrued inside their halls.
 Sacred spaces, in this way, are created, adapted, and animated as much by their users as their architects.
-(Graham, 2016) 60
+(Graham, 2016)